titonbarua/python_ili9341/README.md

-# Mraa based ILI9341 LCD Display driver in Python
+# Mraa based ILI9341 LCD display driver in pure python

 This library implements a pure python driver for spi-connected ILI9341 LCD display, using `mraa` GPIO library.
 It takes inspiration from